MartinEesmaa/VVCEasy/LAVFilters/README.md

 Changelog:
 ```
+02/12/2025: Updated LAVFilters nightly with new commits, FFmpeg, vvdec and others.
 22/06/2025: Updated LAVFilters for up to version 0.80 with new commits, FFmpeg, vvdec and others.
 Sorry for long time hiatus.
 30/03/2025: Updated LAVFilters with new commits, FFmpeg, vvdec and others.
 Sorry long time and also sorry big DLL sizes.
 01/10/2024: Updated LAVFilters with new commits, FFmpeg, vvdec and others.
 Added support VVC Matroska demux and also much better for shrinking DLL files down.